joaomarcosfurtado/joaomarcosfurtado/README.md

 ### Hi there 👋, my name is joão Marcos
 #### I'm a enthusiastic developer
-I work developing ERP systems in Desktop language, more precisely: Systems with a focus on Commerce, Schools, Medical Offices, carriers and a few industries, whether providing maintenance on existing code or adding / improving new routines, Planning / Survey of Requirements, Maintenance and Implementation in SQL Database, Maintenance in issuing system of: NF-e, NFC-e, CT-e / MDF-e via ACBR.
-I learning a lot about web development, I have been studying JavaScript, HTML, CSS and React...
+I work developing ERP systems in Desktop language, more precisely: Systems with a focus on Commerce, Schools, Medical Offices, carriers and a few industries, whether providing maintenance on existing code or adding / improving new routines, Planning / Survey of Requirements, Maintenance and Implementation in SQL Database, Maintenance in issuing system of: NF-e, NFC-e, CT-e / MDF-e using ACBR.
+I'm enjoying learning about web development, I have been studying JavaScript, HTML, CSS and React...

 Skills: DELPHI/ SQL / REACT / JS / HTML / CSS